cdk-patterns/serverless/the-saga-stepfunction/README.md

 If we assume from this point we will roll back when an error hits then the flow might look something like:

 ### Success
+This flows as you might expect, we try to book a hotel, the flights and the rental car.
+All tasks success so we complete the transaction as a success.

 ![flow](img/step2.PNG)

 ### Failure
+You might think of the below as a bit extreme as you wouldn't want to cancel your flights and hotel just because you couldn't get a rental car.
+Just go with it.
+In real life the rental car step probably wouldn't be part of this saga or the compensating action would be to pick another rental.

 ![flow](img/step3.PNG)